dtavan/PyBPS/README.rst

 Prior to using PyBPS, you first have to configure simulation tools options in the ``config.ini`` file located at the root of the ``pybps`` directory.

-Currently, PyBPS works with the following building performance simulation tools:
+Currently, PyBPS works on Windows with the following building performance simulation tools:

 * `TRNSYS v17 <http://trnsys.com>`_